pallabiroysingh/insurance-cost-prediction/README.md

 ## Key Insights and Recommendations

-1. **Age is the primary premium driver** — any pricing model that doesn't heavily weight age is likely underperforming
+1. **Age is the primary premium driver:** Any pricing model that doesn't heavily weight age is likely underperforming
-2. **Transplant history** is the most impactful health condition (+7,866 premium increase), representing a distinct high-risk subgroup
+2. **Transplant history:** It is the most impactful health condition (+7,866 premium increase), representing a distinct high-risk subgroup
-3. **Diabetes and allergies** have minimal impact — insurers using these as major pricing factors may be adding unnecessary complexity
+3. **Diabetes and allergies:** They have minimal impact; insurers using these as major pricing factors may be adding unnecessary complexity
-4. **Feature engineering doesn't always help** — BMI performed worse than raw Weight as a predictor
+4. **Feature engineering doesn't always help:** BMI performed worse than raw Weight as a predictor
-5. **Statistical significance ≠ practical significance** — BloodPressureProblems was significant in testing but nearly useless in the model due to multicollinearity with Age
+5. **Statistical significance ≠ practical significance:** BloodPressureProblems was significant in testing but nearly useless in the model due to multicollinearity with Age
-6. **Collect more data** — learning curves show the model hasn't plateaued
+6. **Collect more data:** Learning curves show that the model hasn't plateaued
-7. **Use prediction intervals** — communicate uncertainty (±2,700 average) instead of false single-point precision
+7. **Use prediction intervals:** Communicate uncertainty (±2,700 average) instead of false single-point precision

 ## Links